unknown (?)1

 John III Vatatzes, Emperor of Constantinople was the son of Basileios Vatatzes, Duke of Thrace.2 He married Irina of Constantinople, daughter of Theodore I Laskaris, Emperor of Constantinople.2 He died in 1254.1

-John III Vatatzes, Emperor of Constantinople succeeded to the title of Emperor John III of Constantinople in 1222.1
+He succeeded as the Emperor John III of Constantinople in 1222.1

 Child of John III Vatatzes, Emperor of Constantinople and Irina of Constantinople